tonimichel/webkitpony/docs/understanding.rst

     )

-The ``views.py`` module defines the view previously registered on the calculate url.
+The ``views.py`` module defines the view function previously registered on the *calculate url*.
 The first paramter is always the ``webview`` object representing the webkit.
 Further parameters depend on the pattern.
 In this example ``id`` is passed.

 ::